yato0501/WeedChart/README.md

 NOTE:  DO NOT FORGET THE "."
 AT THE END OF THE COMMAND.
 3. run `docker run -p 8001:80 -d weedchart`
 4. navigate to `http://localhost:8001`

+## How to push terraform

+1. Make sure you have an aws credentials file setup.
+2.  in the terraform directory, run command `terraform plan` to make sure you don't have any unwanted changes.
+3.  run `terraform apply` to apply changes to infrastructure.